Amanda Wyss: Career

 The following year, Wyss guest-starred in the television series Otherworld before starring in the films Silverado as Phoebe and Better Off Dead as Beth, who sank the main character into his depression by breaking up with him.
 From 1985 to 1986, Wyss guest-starred on St. Elsewhere as Pru Dowler and Cheers as Beth Curtis.
 In 1986, Wyss starred in the television films Firefighter and Something in Common.
 The same year, she starred in Flag.
 In 1987, Wyss was cast in the television film Independence and the television series The New Adventures of Beans Baxter, My Two Dads, and Cagney & Lacey.
 In 1989, Wyss starred in the horror film To Die For as Celia Kett.
 The same year, she portrayed Rabbit Layton in Powwow Highway.

 In 1990, Wyss appeared in the cult horror film, Shakma (1990).
 In 1991, Wyss reprised her role as Celia in Son of Darkness: To Die For II and starred alongside Mark Hamill in Black Magic Woman.
 The following year, Wyss starred in season one of the fantasy television series Highlander: The Series (1992) as a reporter named Randi McFarland.
 In 1997, Wyss was cast as Michelle Harding in Strategic Command.
 In 1999, Wyss guest-starred as Stevie on the television series Charmed.
 The following year, Wyss was cast in the short film Bella!
 Bella!
 Bella! as Charlotte Breceda.
 In 2001, Wyss guest-starred on the crime series CSI: Crime Scene Investigation.
 In 2002, she appeared in an episode each of Judging Amy and Drew Carey Show.
 In 2004, Wyss portrayed Sonya Witkowski in an episode of the television series Cold Case.
 In 2006, Wyss guest-starred as a social worker in the television series Dexter.

 She was a special guest of the Crypticon 2010.
 The same year, Wyss appeared in The Graves (2010).
 In 2014, Wyss portrayed Joanna Cass in an episode of Major Crimes.
 In 2016, Amanda starred in the horror film The Id.
 The same year, Wyss had a recurring role as Kat Cooper in three episodes of the television series Murder in the First.

+Personal life

+Wyss married actor Stephen Caffrey on November 2, 2024.